nodemcu/nodemcu-firmware/docs/en/flash.md

 Run the following command to flash an *aggregated* binary as is produced for example by the [cloud build service](build.md#cloud-build-service) or the [Docker image](build.md#docker-image).

-`esptool.py --port <serial-port-of-ESP8266> write_flash -fm <mode> -fs <size> 0x00000 <nodemcu-firmware>.bin`
+`esptool.py --port <serial-port-of-ESP8266> write_flash -fm <mode> 0x00000 <nodemcu-firmware>.bin`

-- `mode` is `qio` for 512&nbsp;kByte modules and `dio` for 4&nbsp;MByte modules (`qio` might work as well, YMMV).
+`mode` is `qio` for 512&nbsp;kByte modules and `dio` for >=4&nbsp;MByte modules (`qio` might work as well, YMMV).

-- `size` is given in bits.
-Specify `4m` for 512&nbsp;kByte and `32m` for 4&nbsp;MByte.
-If unsure, try a smaller size;
-NodeMCU will by default detect and correct the size at first boot.
+**Gotchas**

-See [below](#determine-flash-size) if you don't know or are uncertain about the capacity of flash chip on your device.
+- See [below](#determine-flash-size) if you don't know or are uncertain about the capacity of the flash chip on your device.
 It might help to double check as e.g. some ESP-01 modules come with 512kB while others are equipped with 1MB.
+- esptool.py is under heavy development.
+It's advised you run the latest version (check with `esptool.py version`).
+Since this documentation may not have been able to keep up refer to the [esptool flash modes documentation](https://github.com/themadinventor/esptool#flash-modes) for current options and parameters.

-In some uncommon cases, the [SDK init data](#sdk-init-data) may be invalid and NodeMCU may fail to boot.
+- In some uncommon cases, the [SDK init data](#sdk-init-data) may be invalid and NodeMCU may fail to boot.
 The easiest solution is to fully erase the chip before flashing:
 `esptool.py --port <serial-port-of-ESP8266> erase_flash`

-Check the [esptool flash modes documentation](https://github.com/themadinventor/esptool#flash-modes) for details and other options.

-**NodeMCU Flasher**
+### NodeMCU Flasher
 > A firmware Flash tool for NodeMCU...We are working on next version and will use QT framework.
 It will be cross platform and open-source.

 Source: [https://github.com/nodemcu/nodemcu-flasher](https://github.com/nodemcu/nodemcu-flasher)

 Supported platforms: Windows

 Note that this tool was created by the initial developers of the NodeMCU firmware.
 It hasn't seen updates since September 2015 and is not maintained by the current NodeMCU *firmware* team.
-Be careful not to accidentally flash the very old default firmware the tool is shipped with.
+Be careful to not accidentally flash the very old default firmware the tool is shipped with.

 ## Putting Device Into Flash Mode